Before jumping into CRISPR technology, we must learn how researchers cut DNA through gene editing tools. How do these tools differ from each other?

 ⊕ There are different ways or technologies to edit genes

 ⊕ CRISPR is the latest and most user-friendly tool for this purpose.
-It can be used to delete or add nucleotide or larger sequences, taking advantage of the cells’ own DNA damage repair system
+It can be used to delete or add nucleotide or larger sequences, taking advantage of the cell’s DNA damage repair system

-DNA can be inserted, deleted or replaced in the culture dish as well as in living multi-cellular organisms.
+DNA can be inserted, deleted, or replaced in the culture dish and in living multi-cellular organisms.
 This is genome engineering.

 While we’re here: Is gene editing and genome engineering the same thing?

 These two terms are often interchanged.
-The simple answer however is “no”.
+The simple answer, however, is “no”.
 While all genome editing tools are nuclease based (more on this soon), genome engineering is more general.
-So, genome editing tools is part of genome engineering the opposite is not necessarily true.
+So, genome editing tools are part of genome engineering.
+The opposite is not necessarily true.

 The DNA damage repair

-Before going into how the genome engineering or genome editing works it is wise to understand a bit about the DNA repair mechanisms that are intrinsic in all of our cells.
+Before going into how genome engineering or genome editing works, it is wise to understand the DNA repair mechanisms intrinsic in all of our cells.
 We will get to CRISPR soon, that’s a promise, but we first need to know this:

 DNA is constantly challenged with stresses from outside the body (think sun or smoke) or inside the body (think metabolism).
-To be able to tackle these challenges, the cells have developed a repair mechanism that can repair these breaks.
-We call this the DNA damage repair.
-Improperly repaired DNA breaks can lead to accumulation of thousands of DNA lesions per day.
+To tackle these challenges, the cells have developed a repair mechanism that can repair these breaks.
+We call this DNA damage repair.
+Improperly repaired DNA breaks can lead to the accumulation of thousands of DNA lesions per day.
 This could eventually lead to one of the following outcomes:

-Senescence – The cell gets into an irreversible cell-state where it stops dividing.
-It basically gives up.
+Senescence – The cell gets into an irreversible cell state where it stops dividing.
+It gives up.

 Apoptosis – Programmed cell death.
-The cell decides that it’s not worth it anymore and starts signalling for pulling the plug.
+The cell decides it’s not worth it anymore and starts signaling to pull the plug.